zfanli/training-vue/README.md

   - [x] base implement for show the post list
   - [x] pagination, just a load more button
   - [ ] searching
-- [ ] article page, parse and display markdown posts
+- [ ] post viewer page, parse and display markdown posts
   - [x] base implement for display and parse markdown
   - [x] comment support with gitalk
   - [ ] pagination, navigate to next/previous page